TnTech-ECE/CapstoneStarterRepo/Documentation/Electrical/ReadMe.md

-The electrical folder contains the relevant schematics for the entire project along with the Kicad schematic files and gerber files for the input and error subsystems.
+The electrical folder contains images of the relevant schematics for the entire project along with the Kicad schematic files and gerber files for the input and error subsystems.